-- The proportion of crimes yet to be assigned an outcome ranges from 1 per cent in 2015/16 to 11 per cent in 2021/22. - Sexual offences, rape offences in particular, are the main crimes where outcomes have not yet been assigned.
-More than one in five sexual offences and more than a quarter of rape offences recorded during 2021/22 have not yet had an outcome assigned.
+- The proportion of crimes yet to be assigned an outcome ranges from 1 per cent in 2015/16 to 11 per cent in 2022/23. - Sexual offences, rape offences in particular, are the main crimes where outcomes have not yet been assigned.
+One in five sexual offences and a quarter of rape offences recorded during 2022/23 have not yet had an outcome assigned.